 If you have your own limited company, the lines between your personal and business lives can easily get blurred.
 While they’re obviously connected, they’re also legally separated too.
 This means financial matters can get a bit confusing from time to time – especially when it comes to business expenses.

 The question is, if you’re out and about and buy some new company equipment with your own money, can you claim that cash as a business expense?
 Obviously, you haven’t used the business bank account, so does this mean you’ll find yourself saddled with the bill?

 Fortunately, that isn’t the case.
 While slightly more complicated to sort out, it’s hardly a difficult process at all.
-Read on to find out how you do it, or if you’d rather download a guide to read later, check out the jargon-free PDF Limited Company Expenses Guide below.
+Here’s how you do it.

 How to claim business expenses you paid for personally

 Once you’ve paid for whatever it is you’re purchasing, you enter it into your accounts as a regular business expense, except that you note the money came from you personally.
 The payment is then added to your director’s loan account which means you are putting your own money into the business.